jackokring/KRTPluginA/README.md

 * Pre-trigger `PRE`
 * Out `OUT`

 A synchronized delay with a `PRE` control to remove a time dependant on sample latency so as to match timing one synchronization trigger later.
-So suppose you wish to sychronize to some live play and are prepared to time up one `TRIG` later (say a bar for arguments sake), then you can increase `PRE` to achive that less than the bar delay with latency compensating the rest of the bar delay which `PRE` removed on `OUT`.
+So suppose you wish to synchronize to some live play and are prepared to time up one `TRIG` later (say a bar for arguments sake), then you can increase `PRE` to achieve that less than the bar delay with latency compensating the rest of the bar delay which `PRE` removed on `OUT`.
 The output `PRE` gates high before the bar end to allow down module to trigger other things with the need to be triggered before the bar start.

 ;D
 ===